drowninginflowers/pulp_optimization/README.md

 1. **Warehouses**: Comma-separated list of warehouse names
 2. **Destinations**: Comma-separated list of destination names
-3. **Total Shipments**: Total number of shipments to distribute
-4. **Target Distribution**: Desired percentage of shipments to each destination (must sum to 1.0)
+3. **Target Distribution**: Exact number of shipments required for each destination
-5. **Distribution Tolerance**: Allowable deviation from target distribution (0.0-1.0)
-6. **Warehouse Fixed Costs**: Fixed cost for using each warehouse
+4. **Warehouse Fixed Costs**: Fixed cost for using each warehouse
-7. **Shipment Capacity**: Maximum shipments from each warehouse to each destination
+5. **Shipment Capacity**: Maximum shipments from each warehouse to each destination
-8. **Shipment Costs**: Cost per shipment for each warehouse-destination pair
+6. **Shipment Costs**: Cost per shipment for each warehouse-destination pair
-9. **Target Delivery Days**: Maximum acceptable delivery time
+7. **Target Delivery Days**: Maximum acceptable delivery time
-10. **Delivery Tolerance**: Fraction of shipments allowed to miss delivery target (0.0-1.0)
+8. **Delivery Tolerance**: Fraction of shipments allowed to miss delivery target (0.0-1.0)
-11. **Delivery Estimates**: Expected delivery days for each warehouse-destination pair
+9. **Delivery Estimates**: Expected delivery days for each warehouse-destination pair

 ### Example Input

 ```
 Warehouses: a,b
 Destinations: x,y,z
-Total shipments: 1000
-Target distribution for 'x': 0.4
+Shipment count for destination 'x': 400
-Target distribution for 'y': 0.3
+Shipment count for destination 'y': 300
-Target distribution for 'z': 0.3
+Shipment count for destination 'z': 300
-Distribution tolerance: 0.05
 Fixed cost for warehouse 'a': $500
 Fixed cost for warehouse 'b': $300
 ...